MT. BLACKBURN

 - Trip insurance (required)

 The more climbing experience you have prior to climbing Mt.
 Blackburn, the more comfortable and safe you will be, and the better chance you will have of summiting.
 This is an advanced climb that requires a dedicated training regime.
-The mountain is too severe to be learning some skills for the first time.
+The mountain is too severe to be learning skills for the first time.
 The following is required of every climber:

 - All climbers are required to submit a climbing resume